cyrille-artho/modbat/README.md

 # Modbat: Model-based Tester

+Model-based testing automates the generation of test sequences that share similar characteristics (for example, tests adding or removing data to a list).

-Modbat is specialized to testing the application programming interface (API) of software.
+Modbat is specialized for testing the application programming interface (API) of software.
 The model used by Modbat is compatible with Java bytecode.
 The user defines and compiles a model, which is then explored by Modbat and executed against the system under test.
 Failed test runs